Stensel8/Scripts/README.md

 **Features:**
 - NGINX 1.29.0
-- OpenSSL 3.5.1 with enhanced QUIC support
+- OpenSSL 3.5.2 with enhanced QUIC support
-- HTTP/3 module enabled
+- HTTP/3 modules
 - Full feature set including mail, stream, and all standard modules

 **Note:** The script will detect existing NGINX installations and offer to remove them before installing the custom build.